Berckelman River

-TC Sholl's father RJ Sholl was the government resident of the North District: all of the Colony of Western Australia north of the Murchison River.
+TC Sholl's father Robert John Sholl was the government resident of the North District: all of the Colony of Western Australia north of the Murchison River.
 TC Sholl was his father's clerk, tidewaiter, postmaster and assistant registrar for the North District.
 At the time, the government resident's office was based at Camden Harbour, but was transferred to the Tien Tsin Harbor (later Cossack) area in November 1865.